-Place, .
+Place.
 Basic Wage (Adjustable).
-Index Number Set Assigned. £ s. d.
-Within a radius of 25 miles of the G.P.O., Melbourne, 5 miles of the G.P.O., Geelong, and in Mildura 8 17 0 Melbourne I l
+Index Number Set Assigned.
+Within a radius of 25 miles of the G.P.O., Melbourne, 5 miles of the G.P.O., Geelong, and in Mildura Elsewhere Hotels and Wine Saloons 3s. less than the contemporaneous basic wage for Melbourne £ s. d. · Melbourne

-(b) The wages rates for adult females are based on a basic wage being 75 per cent. of the basic wage for adult males calculated to the nearest 6d., half or less than half of 6d. to be disregarded.
-The wages rates for adult females shall be adjusted by increasing or decreasing such rates by the amount of the difference from time to time in the said basic wage for females: Provided that the wages of a midday waitress or midday kitchenmaid or pantrymaid in Clubs or Restaurants shall be increased or decreased by half the amount of the difference from time to time in the said basic wage for females.
+(b) The wages rates for adult females are based on a basic wage being 75 per cent. of the basic wage for adult males calculated to the nearest 6d., half or less than half of 6d, to be disregarded.
+The wages rates for adult females shall be adjusted by increasing or decreasing such rates by the amount of the difference from time to time in the said basic wage for females: Provided that the wages of a midday waitress or midday kitchenmaid or pantrymaid in Clubs or Restaurants shall be increased or decreased by half the amount of the difference from time to time in the said basic wage for females, and the wages of a midday waitress or midday kitchen maid or pantrymaid in Hotels and Wine Saloons shall be adjusted porportionately on an original rate of 73s.
+6d. and a female basic wage of 121s.
+6d. and that the rate for "All other parts of Victoria" shall be 1s. less.